associationforsoftwaretesting/presentations/README.md

 # AST Presentations

-This repository archives slides and other resources from presentations at AST events.
+This repository archives slides and other resources from presentations at [Association for Software Testing](https://associationforsoftwaretesting.org/) events, including our [CAST conferences](https://associationforsoftwaretesting.org/conference/cast-archive/).

-Videos are hosted on our [YouTube channel](https://www.youtube.com/@TheAstVideos)
+Videos are hosted on the [AST YouTube channel](https://www.youtube.com/@TheAstVideos)